Chart Color Schemes

 Singleton features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 83.0% of all households, including 41.4% couples with children, 27.6% couples without children, and 13.2% single parent families.
-Non-family households account for the remaining 17.0%, with lone person households making up 15.6% and group households comprising 1.2%.
+Family households account for 83.0% of all households, including 41.4% couples with children, 27.6% couples without children, and 13.2% single parent families.
+Non-family households constitute the remaining 17.0%, with lone person households at 15.6% and group households comprising 1.2% of the total.
 The median household size is 2.9 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households